Are you struggling to convert people who land on your website?

 People lingering within the top of the funnel aren’t necessarily interested in purchasing your product straightaway.
 They’re simply scanning for information—likely in their free time—related to a problem they’re suffering.

-Therefore, the content you create at this stage needs to be non-promotional and generalized.
+Therefore, the content you create at this stage of your marketing strategy needs to be non-promotional and generalized.
 That might be:

 - “How to”-style blog posts